threefoldfoundation/info_threefold_pub/wiki/tokens/how_to_buy/wallets/tft_stellar_dex.md

 # Buy TFT Through Stellar

-Stellar has build in exchange = Stellar_Exchange
+Stellar has a built-in exchange = Stellar_Exchange

 You can use this exchange to go from a Stellar token e.g. XLM to TFT or other way around.